onfido/onfido-ios-sdk/README.md

 case let OnfidoResponse.error(error):
     switch error {
     case OnfidoFlowError.cameraPermission:
-        // Occurs if the user denies permission to the SDK during the flow case OnfidoFlowError.microphonePermission:
+        // This error is thrown if the user denies permission to the SDK during the flow case OnfidoFlowError.microphonePermission:
-        // Occurs when the user denies permission for microphone usage by the app during the flow case OnfidoFlowError.failedToWriteToDisk:
+        // This error is thrown when the user denies permission for microphone usage by the app during the flow case OnfidoFlowError.failedToWriteToDisk:
-        // Occurs when the SDK tries to save capture to disk, maybe due to a lack of space case OnfidoFlowError.upload(let OnfidoApiError):
+        // This error is thrown when the SDK tries to save capture to disk, maybe due to a lack of space case OnfidoFlowError.upload(let OnfidoApiError):
-        // Occurs when the SDK receives an error from an API call, see [https://documentation.onfido.com/api/latest#errors](https://documentation.onfido.com/api/latest#errors) for more information case OnfidoFlowError.exception(withError: let error, withMessage: let message):
+        // This error is thrown when the SDK receives an error from an API call, see [https://documentation.onfido.com/api/latest#errors](https://documentation.onfido.com/api/latest#errors) for more information case OnfidoFlowError.exception(withError: let error, withMessage: let message):
-        // Returned when an unexpected error occurs, please contact [support](mailto:support@onfido.com) when this happens case OnfidoFlowError.invalidImageData:
+        // This error is thrown when an unexpected error occurs, please contact [support](mailto:support@onfido.com) when this happens case OnfidoFlowError.invalidImageData:
-        // Occurs when the SDK tries to save capture to disk, but the image failed to compress to JPEG data case OnfidoFlowError.versionInsufficient:
+        // This error is thrown when the SDK tries to save capture to disk, but the image failed to compress to JPEG data case OnfidoFlowError.versionInsufficient:
-        // Occurs when the workflow version is insufficient
+        // This error is thrown when the workflow version is insufficient
     default: // necessary because swift
     }
 }